BoidCMS/boidcms.github.io/developer/reference.md

 This property returns the current admin login status, indicating whether the admin is logged in or not.

 - **`App::actions` (`array`)**:
-This is a **protected** property that stores the registered actions, which include both events and filters, along with their corresponding callbacks and priority values.
+This is a **protected** property that holds the registered actions, which include both events and filters, along with their corresponding callbacks and priority values.

 - **`App::database` (`array`)**:
-This is a **protected** property that stores the complete database data.
+This is a **protected** property that holds the complete database data.

 ## Methods